BugYang/LeetCode/README.md

 LeetCode
 ========

-My solutions for LeetCode problems
+My solutions for LeetCode problems, and I will use Java programming language.